jisaacks/GitGutter/docs/settings.md

 value   | description
 :------:|-----------------------------------------------
 "none"  | don't ignore any whitespace changes
-"eol"   | ignore whitespace changes at the end of line "space" | ignore changed amount of whitespace
+"cr"    | ignore the carriage return at the end of lines (git 2.18+) "eol"   | ignore whitespace changes at the end of lines "space" | ignore changed amount of whitespace
 "all"   | ignore all whitespace